 Now, roll over the foam firmly with a rolling pin until the surface of the clay and the craft foam are flush.
 Since the craft foam is only 1 mm thick, your slab is thinned only slightly (4).
 While I want the tiles to have a coherent design from tile to tile, I don’t want them to have a cookie-cutter look, so before removing the foam pattern, I add texture to various areas of the exposed clay with a pony roller and textured craft foam—you can use any texture, including stamps, scraps of lace, or any of your favorite impression tools (5).
 Once you’re satisfied with the texture added to your tiles, lift the craft foam from the clay to expose your slab.

-HardieBacker® cement boards (shown below) can be used with a variety of handbuilding techniques, just as you would use drywall boards.
+HardieBacker® cement boards (shown right) can be used with a variety of handbuilding techniques, just as you would use drywall boards.
 The boards absorb moisture from wet clay, making slabs immediately workable.
 Ceramic artists use them to work on because they’re lightweight, easy to cut, and don’t contain plaster.
 Photo: Courtesy of James Hardie Building Products Inc.

 Trim off any excess clay, cover it with another piece of HardieBacker® board so it’s sandwiched between two facing sheets of board, then allow them to firm up.
 Trim the tiles once they’re a stiff leather hard.
 This helps prevent warping and your slab won’t be damaged by your straight edge when cutting.
 Drying time will depend on the temperature and humidity in your studio, so check it from time to time.
 Mine can sit like this overnight and I’m able to cut them the next morning.